 After the Kiss is McVoy’s second novel.
 It is also a smart, smart book written in verse that is filled with emotion, humor, and even nods to other famous poets.
 If you are an English major or just a poetry lover After the Kiss is a must read.

-Possible Pairings: Something Like Fate by Susane Colasanti, A Little Wanting Song by Cath Crowley, The Lonely Hearts Club by Elizabeth Eulberg, Reuinted by Hilary Weisman Graham, The Boy Book by E. Lockhart, The Unwritten Rule by Elizabeth Scott
+Possible Pairings: Something Like Fate by Susane Colasanti, A Little Wanting Song by Cath Crowley, The Lonely Hearts Club by Elizabeth Eulberg, Reuinted by Hilary Weisman Graham, The Boy Book by E. Lockhart, The Beginning of Everything by Robyn Schneider, The Unwritten Rule by Elizabeth Scott

 Exclusive Bonus Content: How great is this cover?
 Looking at it never fails to make me happy.
 Brilliant design by Cara E. Petrus.